pohlm01/master-thesis/B_appendix.typ

 = Appendix

 == Byte-Level Analysis of Handshake Messages <sec:byte_analysis_handshake>
-The implementation of the @tls negotiation mechanisms necessary for @mtc cannot be tested against a independently developed peer, as there exist no other implementation as of now.
+The implementation of the @tls negotiation mechanisms necessary for @mtc cannot be tested against an independently developed peer, as there is no other implementation.
-Instead, we opted to manually analyze the messages exchanged between the client and server using Wireshark.
+Instead, we manually analyzed the messages exchanged between the client and server using Wireshark.
-The setup contains a simple @tls server and client, both build upon the modified Rustls version supporting @mtc.
+The setup contains a simple @tls server and client, both built upon the modified Rustls version supporting @mtc.
 The server has a @mtc certificate and a fallback X.509 certificate available.
 The client had the @ca parameters, a validity window, and the signature over this validity window available.
-On startup, the client validated the signature over the validity window and parsed it if the @ca signature is valid.
+On startup, the client validated the signature over the validity window and parsed it if the @ca signature was valid.
 For each request, it adds a `server_certificate_type` and `trust_anchors` extension to the `ClientHello` message, specified in RFC~7250 and an ongoing Internet-Draft, respectively~@rfc_raw_public_keys @rfc_tai.

 The relevant parts of the `ClientHello` message are shown in @fig:wireshark_client_hello and @fig:bytes_trust_anchors.
 The top part of @fig:wireshark_client_hello shows that Wireshark detected an extension to the `ClientHello` that it does not recognize.
-The identifier is 64512 or in hexadecimal representation `0xfc00`.
+The identifier is 64512 or, in hexadecimal representation, `0xfc00`.
-This is the identifier we assigned in our implementation, as the @iana did not allocate an identifier for this extension yet.
+This is the identifier we assigned in our implementation, as @iana has not allocated an identifier for this extension yet.
 The payload of this extension is shown in @fig:bytes_trust_anchors.
 It starts with a two-byte #text(red)[length prefix] encoding the total length of the `TrustAnchorIdentifierList` in bytes.
-Each of the list items has some #highlight[part in common].
+Each list item has some #highlight[part in common].
 It consists of a one-byte #highlight[#text(red)[length prefix]] for this specific item, followed by the item, i.e., `TrustAnchorIdentifier` itself.
-Each of them starts with the sequence #highlight[`3e 0c 0f`], which is the binary @oid encoding for 62.12.15; the Issuer ID we used for the test @ca.
+Each starts with the sequence #highlight[`3e 0c 0f`], which is the binary @oid encoding for 62.12.15, the Issuer ID we used for the test @ca.
 The byte thereafter encodes the *batch number*.
-Our implementation is missing an optimization in which only the most recent batch number known to the client is sent, and the server implicitly knows that all older batches are also known to the client.
+Our implementation lacks an optimization in which only the most recent batch number known to the client is sent, and the server implicitly knows that all older batches are also known to the client.

-Going back to the second part of @fig:wireshark_client_hello, we can see that Wireshark correctly parsed the `server_certificate_type` extension and recognized that the client advertises support for X.509, but prefers `0xe0`.
+Going back to the second part of @fig:wireshark_client_hello, we can see that Wireshark correctly parsed the `server_certificate_type` extension and recognized that the client advertises support for X.509 but prefers `0xe0`.
 The preference is expressed by the order in the list.
-We chose the code point `0xe0` to represent @mtc in our implementation, as the @iana did not assign a value yet.
+We chose the code point `0xe0` to represent @mtc in our implementation, as @iana has not yet assigned a value.

 #figure(
   image("images/wireshark_extension_client_hello.png", width: 60%),